Ben W. Hooper: Later life

 In 1921, President Warren G. Harding appointed Hooper to the U.S. Railroad Labor Board (RLB).
 As chairman of the RLB, Hooper was a central figure in the Railroad Shopmen's Strike which erupted in the summer of 1922 over wage cuts for maintenance workers approved by the RLB.

 In the late 1920s and early 1930s, Hooper was the chief land purchasing agent for what would become the Great Smoky Mountains National Park, which was being developed on the Tennessee and North Carolina border.

 In 1934, at the age of sixty-four, Hooper once again ran for one of Tennessee's U.S. Senate seats.
-He won the Republican nomination, but was defeated in the general lection by his 1916 opponent, Senator Kenneth McKellar.
+He won the Republican nomination, but was defeated in the general election by his 1916 opponent, Senator Kenneth McKellar.

 Hooper died on April 18, 1957.
 He is interred at Union Cemetery in Newport, Tennessee.